JimTravisGoog/bigquery-reverse-geolocation/README.md

-  9. Create and run the  Docker instance that processes the test data by geo encoding it  and publishing to the pub/sub topic defined in the setup.yaml file you edited earlier
+9.Create and run the  Docker instance that processes the test data by geo encoding it  and publishing to the pub/sub topic defined in the setup.yaml file you edited earlier